 Between the ages of one and six, the greatest cognitive growth occurs through social interaction.
 In the “responsive classrooms” in the Lower School of Columbus Academy, social and emotional learning are as important as the academic curriculum.

 The responsive classroom model creates a learning environment for happy, respectful and emotionally intelligent children.
 See the Social and Emotional Learning video above.

 Children in our classrooms feel a sense of belonging, that they are significant and that it is safe to take risks.
 Both children and teachers practice the principles of CARES daily: cooperation, assertion, responsibility, empathy and self-control.
 These skills set the foundation for academic and social success throughout a child’s life and reinforce what parents are teaching at home.

 Knowing a child’s learning style

 The teachers in the Academy PreK have a mantra: Know the Child.
-With a ratio of one teacher to two students, children get personal attention at the age when they need it most.
+With a ratio of one teacher to eight students, children get personal attention at the age when they need it most.

 Is your child a numbers whiz kid or a Picasso of papier mache?
 Are they a bundle of energy or more relaxed and laid back?

 Teachers at Columbus Academy will know how they learn best, what skills they need to strengthen and how to tailor a teaching style to each child.
 They also seize on spontaneous moments — a discovery a child has made or a conflict between two students that is an opportunity to teach fairness.
 In a larger classroom, these unexpected teachable moments might be overlooked.
 At Academy, they occur several times a day.

 What should parents look for in a PreK program?